OnlySlides/Active-Directory-Project/README.md

 <br/>
 <br/>

-Time to install Splunk universal forwarder & Sysmon on the target machine and server; the process is very similar for the installations on both machines. <br/>
+Time to install Splunk UF & Sysmon on the target machine and server; the process is very similar for the installations on both machines. <br/>
 On the target machine, update IP address.
 Open CMD > "ipconfig" to check IP address > change IP address > network icon at bottom right of desktop > Open Network & Internet Settings > Change adapter options > right click > properties > IPv4 > properties > use the following IP address option to set a static IP > IP Address: 192.168.10.100, Subnet: 255.255.255.0, default gateway: 192.168.10.1 > Preferred DNS server: 8.8.8.8 > OK > close > open CMD > "ipconfig" > results should have the updated IP address so there are no IP conflicts.
 <p align="center">
 Initial ipconfig: <br/>